England, Scotland or Wales-qualified pharmacists

 See the step-by-step guide to help you complete your online application

 Northern Ireland qualified pharmacists

-If you hold a UK-accredited four-year MPharm degree, have successfully completed 52 weeks of pre-registration training in Northern Ireland and have passed the Pharmaceutical Society of Northern Ireland's registration examination, use our NI Information and Application pack.
+If you hold a UK-accredited four-year MPharm degree, have successfully completed 52 weeks of pre-registration training in Northern Ireland and have passed the Pharmaceutical Society of Northern Ireland's registration examination, use the form below to apply for registration.

 Evidence of English language skills

 Under the law, all registrants and applicants to have the necessary knowledge of English for safe and effective practice as a condition of their registration with us.

 If you are applying to join the register and have completed the appropriate UK qualifications, in most cases you will automatically satisfy the registrar that you meet the English language requirements.
 Make sure you read the guidance notes with your application form and our guidance on evidence of English language skills for more information.